Dos and Dont’s: What to say to someone who is being bullied

 Understandably it’s easy to lose sight of the bigger picture when you are being attacked and therefore they might feel like they are facing the problem alone, with no one they can depend on for support.

 Your friendship could make all the difference to them right now.
 Spend time with them, make sure they know they are not alone and try to do things that will boost their self-esteem and confidence.
-It’s important that they still look after their health and maintain a good diet, exercise regime and things like meditation and yoga.
+It’s important that they still look after their health and maintain a good diet, exercise and things like meditation and yoga.
 It is also important that you remember to look after yourself as well and don’t take too much on.

 6. Don’t say: ‘Just avoid them’